2025–26 NJIT Highlanders men's basketball team

-The 2025–26 NJIT Highlanders men's basketball team represents the New Jersey Institute of Technology during the 2025–26 NCAA Division I men's basketball season.
-The Highlanders, led by third-year head coach Grant Billmeier and play their home games at the Joel and Diane Bloom Wellness and Events Center in Newark, New Jersey as members of the America East Conference.
+The 2025–26 NJIT Highlanders men's basketball team represented the New Jersey Institute of Technology during the 2025–26 NCAA Division I men's basketball season.
+The Highlanders, led by third-year head coach Grant Billmeier and played their home games at the Joel and Diane Bloom Wellness and Events Center in Newark, New Jersey as members of the America East Conference.

 Previous season

 The Highlanders finished the 2024–25 season 6–25, 3–13 in America East play, to finish in last place.
 They failed to make the America East tournament, as only the top eight teams qualify.

+Preseason

+On October 20, 2025, the America East Conference released their preseason polls.
+NJIT was picked to finish eighth in the conference.